psolymos/psolymos.github.io/_posts/2018-01-23-the-progress-bar-just-got-a-lot-cheaper.md

 stopCluster(cl)
 ```

-As always, I am keen on hearing what you think: either in the comments or on [GitHub](https://github.com/psolymos/pbapply/issues/31).
+As always, <!-- check if this shows up -->I am keen on hearing what you think: either in the comments or on [GitHub](https://github.com/psolymos/pbapply/issues/31).